nschorgh/CaveXML/cavexml.md

 This design choice, that the CaveXML data exchange standard can be fully verified with an XML schema definition, has two practical consequences.
 First, verifying that a database is consistent with the CaveXML exchange standard requires nothing beyond an XML validation.
 No additional software or validation step are necessary.
 Second, *all* of the specifications can be verified during the XML validation.
 Hence, any software used to process CaveXML data can rely on the specifications being followed completely.
 This design choice leads to simplicity and rigor.
-It also protects the standard from making demands that might be difficult to verify.
+It also protects the interchange standard from making demands that might be difficult to verify.
+For this reason 'XML' is included in the name of the standard.

 **Unique record identifier**